MediScribe/docjet-mobile/docs/current/audio-recorder-player.md

 - Seek slider showing position and allowing drag-to-seek
 - Current position and duration display

+#### Key Implementation Details
+- **Color Theming**: All visual elements (icons, text, slider) derive their colors from `AppColorTokens` to ensure theme consistency.
+- **Accessibility**: Interactive elements within `AudioPlayerWidget`, such as play/pause and seek controls, include appropriate `Semantics` properties (labels, roles, states) to support assistive technologies.
+This is often achieved by using base components like `CircularActionButton` which have these semantics built-in.

 ```dart
 class AudioPlayerWidget extends StatelessWidget {
   const AudioPlayerWidget({super.key});